ctadel/jktech-frontend/README.md

 - **GitHub Actions / GitLab CI**:
   - Linting and testing on PRs
-  - Auto-build and deploy on push to `main`
+  - Auto-build and deploy on push to `master`
   - Version tagging for releases

 - **Dockerized Pipeline**: